 I collect cookbooks and have many vintage books from the 1930’s and 40’s.
 Dessert recipes from before the mid-20th century typically contain FAR less sugar than recipes from the 60’s on.

 Cooking thru the original Betty Crocker Picture Cook Book (the 1950 edition which is still in print) has been a revelation.
 The recipes in this cookbook came out of the rationing days of WWII.
 Accordingly they are pretty easy on the amounts of sugar, dairy and fat.
 And guess what – they are wonderful!
 Many of the cakes and cookies I make now are from this book or other “retro” recipes.
-Here is an excellent recipe for Peanut Butter Cookies (pictured above) that are soft, chewy and delicious, and which have much less sugar than many modern recipes I’ve seen.
+Here is an excellent recipe for Peanut Butter Cookies that are soft, chewy and delicious, and which have much less sugar than many modern recipes I’ve seen.
+And that Blueberry Crumb Cake pictured above?
+Same deal – lower sugar than modern versions.

 Yes You Can Use Less Sugar Than the Recipe Calls For!